 I’d also finally found the tourist office and picked up a map, so we ended up exploring Tavira together the next day where we made another friend during dinner in the next table (also Dutch, though from another part instead, but what are the odds… Hello E!
 We hung out in the town square for drinks when V headed in a little earlier.

-If you’re in Tavira on your own, I suggest you go wandering a little, but here’s a couple of things you can check out:
+If you’re in Tavira on your own, you should definitely do some aimless wandering like I did, but if you are tight on time, here’s a couple of things you can check out:

 Castelo de Tavira (Tavira Castle)